portablemc/portablemc/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Attribution-NonCommercial-ShareAlike 4.0 International License.
+Distributed under the GNU GENERAL PUBLIC LICENSE Version 3.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact